KoxyG/MinTify/README.md

 - **Website**: [Mintify Website](https://min-tify.vercel.app/)

 ## Acknowledgments
-We would like to express our heartfelt gratitude to the Base blockchain community and all the developers whose efforts have made blockchain and NFT technology accessible to everyone.
+We would like to express our heartfelt gratitude to the blockchain community and all the developers whose efforts have made blockchain and NFT technology accessible to everyone.
 Your dedication to innovation and collaboration inspires us as we work on Mintify and strive to empower communities across Africa.
 Thank you for your invaluable contributions to this evolving space.